 - The inclusion of a HCPCS code on the crosswalk does not guarantee coverage or payment.
 Please refer to the Fee Schedule published by TMHP to insure the procedure is a payable for the submitted program.

 - The crosswalk is intended to assist providers with accurate claims submission, including the three NDC-related fields, required for Medicaid and CSHCN claims.
 Please refer to the Clinician-Administered Drug Provider Training (PDF) for instructions on how to complete the claim.

-- The Drug Labeler Directory identifies all labelers that participate in the CMS Drug Medicaid Rebate Program.
+- The Drug Labeler file identifies all labelers that participate in the CMS Drug Medicaid Rebate Program.
 The file is produced quarterly, about 45 days after the end of the calendar quarter.

 - Clinician-Administered Drug FAQ (PDF) (Revised 03/2016)

 - Clinician-Administered Drug Provider Training (PDF) (Revised 03/2016)